brucedsu/KittyWar/Game Rule.md

 ![Siamese](/img/siamese.jpg "Siamese")

 * __Introduction__: The breed standard of the modern Siamese calls for an elongated, tubular, and muscular body and a triangular head, forming a perfect triangle from the tip of the nose to each tip of the ear.
 Siamese are usually very affectionate and intelligent cats, renowned for their social nature.
+Often they bond strongly to a single person.
+Siamese cats, due to their desire to be near people or other cats, occasionally suffer from depression if left alone for long periods of time, and it is for this reason that Siamese cats are often bought in pairs so that they can keep each other company.
 * __Initial HP__: 10
-* __Default Ability__:
+* __Default Ability__: Loneliness

 ### Abyssinian Cat

 ![Abyssinian](/img/asyssinian.jpg "Abyssinian")

 * __Introduction__: The Abyssinian is a breed of domestic short-haired cat with a distinctive "ticked" tabby coat, in which individual hairs are banded with different colors.
 Abyssinians are a popular breed thanks in large part to their unusual intelligence and generally extroverted, playful, willful personalities.
+They are said to become depressed without constant activity and attention from their owners.
 * __Initial HP__: 10
-* __Default Ability__: retrieve used chance card
+* __Default Ability__: Spotlight